-To inquire about or report a potential code violation, please contact the community enforcement officer at 801-335-8677.
-Be prepared with the address of the violation (even if approximate), a description of the violation (if emailing or writing a letter), and your contact phone number in case the city needs more information.
+To inquire about or report a potential code violation, please contact the community enforcement specialist at 801-335-8677.
+Be prepared with the address of the violation (even if approximate), a description of the violation (if emailing or writing a letter), and your contact phone number in case the City needs more information.

 Fix-It Ticket Citation

-After a violation is reported, the community enforcement officer will investigate and determine if the violation is valid.
-If it is found to be valid, a courtesy notice (also known as a fix-it ticket citation) identifying the violation will be delivered or mailed to the resident - often in the form of a door hangar.
-The resident or property owner then has 14 days to correct the problem.
+After a violation is reported, the community enforcement specialist will investigate and determine if the violation is valid.
+If it is found to be valid, a courtesy notice (also known as a fix-it ticket citation) identifying the violation will be delivered or mailed to the resident - often in the form of a door hanger.
+The resident or property owner then has 10 days to correct the problem.

 Violations Not Fixed by End of Grace Period

-If the violation is not remedied within 14 days, the citation is then turned over to the city attorney for further action.
-If the violation is corrected within the 14-day grace period, residents must contact the Community Enforcement Office at 801-335-8677 for re-inspection of the property.
+If the violation is not remedied within 10 days, the citation is then turned over to the City Attorney for further action.
+If the violation is corrected within the 10-day grace period, residents must contact the Community Enforcement Office at 801-335-8677 for re-inspection of the property.

-In cases where an immediate inspection is needed, the officer will make an appointment with the resident or property owner, or may visit the property unannounced.
-It is the resident's or property owner's responsibility to resolve the violation or contact the community enforcement officer for a case review.
+In cases where an immediate inspection is needed, the code enforcement specialist will make an appointment with the resident or property owner, or may visit the property unannounced.
+It is the resident's or property owner's responsibility to resolve the violation or contact the community enforcement specialist for a case review.